| |

 anymore.)

-stumble twice when the next time came to slit, slice and cut.”
+when the next time came to

-(Then Topaz, as if remembering something, makes a slight movement, her
+(Then Topaz, as if remembering something, makes a slight movement.
+Her

 look goes further inward.
 Again, she touches the long working table

-of the hospital weavers, seeing a desk.
+of the hospital weavers.
+Seeing a desk.
 Her tortured mind illuminates

 the desk with piles of weapons: Uzis, rifles, handguns, curved machetes,